 13. Can I Drink the Tap Water?

-**In our battle against plastic, I always recommend you purchase a reusable collapsible water bottle like this free-silicone water bottle.
+**In our battle against plastic, I always recommend you purchase a reusable collapsible water bottle such as Ello Hydra Half Gallon Jug (lovely colors with an awesome lock feature).

 No, there is no dress code in Greece, and you can wear whatever you want and nobody will bat an eye if you are “lightly” dressed.